EfthimiosVlahos/SmartLift-Analysis-Project/README.md

 *Figure: Accelerometer and gyroscope plots in a single figure for a specific participant and exercise label*

-# Detecting Outliers <a id="part-3"></a>
+# Outlier Handling <a id="part-3"></a>

-Within the SmartLift Analysis, ensuring the quality of the data is paramount.
-This document provides a deep dive into the methodologies implemented for outlier detection, crucial to data integrity and the subsequent analysis.

 ## Visualization of Outliers

 Data visualization plays a pivotal role in the early identification of outliers.
-Utilizing the `matplotlib` library, the data was visualized using boxplots, allowing for a quick assessment of data spread and potential outliers.
+Utilizing visualization libraries, the data was visualized using boxplots, allowing for a quick assessment of data spread and potential outliers.
 Specific columns such as `'acc_x'` and `'gyr_y'` were singled out for detailed visual representation.

 <table>